realworldocaml/book/en/maps-and-hashtables.md

 Note that in some places the above code refers to `String.Map.t`, and in others `Map.t`.
+This has to do with the fact that maps are implemented as ordered binary trees, and as such, maps need a way of comparing keys.
+To deal with this, a map actually stores the necessary comparison function within the data structure.

+Thus, operations that merely access the contents of an existing map, like `Map.find`, do so by using the comparison function embedded within the map.
+Similarly, functions that generate a new map from an old one, like `Map.add`, do the same.

-This has to do with the fact that maps are implemented as ordered binary trees, and as such you need some way to compare keys in order to build a map.
-The `Map` sub-module of `String` contains versions of the map creation functions that are specialized to strings, and that in particular know how to compare strings.
-This `Map` sub-module is available in any module that satisfied the `Comparable` interface from Core.
+But in order to get a map in the first place, you need to get your hands on the comparison function.
+For this reason, modules like `String` contain a `Map` sub-module that have values like `String.Map.empty` and `String.Map.of_alist` that are specialized to strings, and that in particular know how to compare strings.
+Such a `Map` sub-module is included in any module that satisfies the `Comparable` interface from Core.

-Once them map is created, it's fully polymorphic, which means that we can use the accessor functions from the `Map` module on a map with keys of any type.

 ## Creating maps with comparators